Warwick Hotels and Resorts: History

 Entering the 1990s, the Warwick San Francisco hotel was opened in San Francisco, California, marking the beginning of a decade of robust growth.
 Growth in the company was driven by a significant new direction for WHR internationally also, with the introduction of an Affiliate Hotel Program.
 Like WHR, many of these hotels are also family run.

 Momentum continued during the 2000s for WHR, which marked WHR's entry into the Middle East and African market and its first foray into management contract agreements.
 As of October 2014, WHR manages nine hotels in the Middle East and Asia, including Dubai and Baghdad, Jordan and Lebanon, and Bali.
 This period also saw its Affiliate Hotel Program mature as it adds key gateway cities into its Collection, including Bangkok, Barcelona, Madrid, Zurich and also two hotels in South Africa.

 In North America, the Warwick San Francisco recently underwent an extensive renovation program and re-opened in June 2014.
 In April 2014, the Allerton Hotel located in the middle of The Magnificent Mile in Chicago, IL was acquired by WHR and has since been renamed the Warwick Allerton Chicago home to the Tip Top Tap ballroom on the top floor, once used by Frank Sinatra.

 This period also marks WHR's entry into the resort market in the Americas, with the announcement of the Warwick Paradise Island in Nassau, The Bahamas, joining The Collection.

 In February 2017, Warwick Hotels and Resorts acquired The Capital Group consisting of the 49-guestroom Capital Hotel and 12-guestroom Levin Hotel, both located in Knightsbridge, London.

+In February 2023, Warwick Hotels and Resorts acquires the Hotel Le Crystal located in downtown Montreal, has been named the Warwick Le Crystal-Montreal, WHR’s first hotel in Canada.